the nurture place

 The Nurture Place values ongoing input and collaboration with experts in a variety of fields impacting children and families.

-Angela Gonzalez has been married to her husband Felix for 25 years and has three daughters, Breanna (young adult), Gabby (young adult) and Sophia (10).
+Angela Gonzalez has been married to her husband Felix for 29 years and has three daughters, Breanna (young adult), Gabby (young adult) and Sophia (teen).
 Angela worked in the healthcare industry at various positions and organizations for 15+ years.
-However, the last 8 years she focused her time in co-founding and developing best practices of family support for adoptive and foster families.
 Angela and her husband are adoptive parents and understand the importance of high quality, trauma-informed, and holistic approaches to aid children and families heal from complex developmental trauma.
 She knows there is no single approach that works for everyone, so her desire is to help make accessible a more integrative program for all families.
 She is passionate about social justice causes with a specific focus in diversity and caring for vulnerable children.
 She deeply cares about the importance for every community to become trauma-informed, in turn, creating safe and empathetic environments where each child, adult, and family can be strengthened and thrive.

 As an adoptive parent, she understands the importance of becoming trauma-informed, for this reason she became a TBRI Practitioner, ACE’s Facilitator and Trauma Informed Certified.
 Angela sits on the Board of Directors for Bethany Christian Services.